Are you a productive blogger?

 - Set deadlines: Let the person you are working with know when you expect them to deliver.
 Set deadlines and stick to them, because deadlines guide and discipline people to work hard.

 Leverage technology solutions: As I mentioned earlier, technology can be a big help, when you’re trying to be productive, by eliminating some of the donkey work.
-Tools to consider include:
+Management tools to consider include:

 - accounting software